 After a three-year break to read criminology at Middlesex University between 1997 and 2000, plus an extended period travelling throughout Asia, Kevin joined the Essex Enquirer in 2001 as a reporter, covering politics, crime and other local issues.

-Moving to Media Week in 2003 gave Kevin his first experience of business-to-business publishing and saw him focus on national and regional newspapers, as well as the regulatory beat (such as the creation of Ofcom).
+Moving to Media Week in 2003 gave Kevin his first experience of business-to-business publishing.
+It saw him focus on national and regional newspapers, as well as the regulatory beat (such as the creation of Ofcom).

-This period also exposed him to the emerging world of online media, where he ran the Media Week website and also covered the rise of digital marketing.
+This period also exposed him to the emerging world of online media, where he launched and ran the Media Week website and also covered the rise of digital marketing.

-In recent years at PhocusWire, Kevin has spearheaded the use of video interviews as a mechanism for covering conferences (he and his team recorded almost 80 during an event in Los Angeles in late-2018).
+In later years at PhocusWire, Kevin spearheaded the use of video interviews as a mechanism for covering conferences (he and his team recorded almost 80 during an event in Los Angeles in late 2018).

-Grosvenor House Publishing will release Kevin’s first book, a biography about electronic giants Depeche Mode, in March 2020.
+Grosvenor House Publishing published Kevin’s first book, a biography about electronic giants Depeche Mode, in September 2022.

-Co-written with well-known Scottish blogger, David McElroy, Halo looks at how the band’s seventh album, Violator, established them as one of the UK’s biggest and most respected musical exports around the world.
+Co-written with well-known Scottish blogger, David McElroy, Halo looks at how the band’s seventh album, Violator, established them as one of the UK’s most prominent and respected musical exports around the world.

-The book explores how Violator came together, asks why the songwriting and production took Depeche to a new level, and examines how touring and clever marketing were key to the album’s success.
+The book explores how Violator came together, asks why the songwriting and production took Depeche to a new level and examines how touring and clever marketing was key to the album’s success.

-Halo also looks at the impact on the band and fans, as well as how Violator finally brought the wider music industry and critics round to the Depeche Mode phenomenon.
+Halo also looks at the impact on the band and fans, as well as how Violator finally brought the wider music industry and critics around to the Depeche Mode phenomenon.